Golf club employees as influencers: a blessing?

 Micro-influencers have the highest engagement rates (averaging at 7%) on their feed posts!

-Another reason why your golf club should create partnerships with the best influencer is one-off influencer posts or stories aren’t enough to bring results to most golf clubs/brands.
+Another reason why your golf club should create partnerships with the best influencer is that one-off influencer posts or stories aren’t enough to bring results to most golf clubs/brands.

 Just like in other areas of advertising, customers need to meet with your message several times (cca.
 4-8 times) to achieve the desired action.